 If you read this blog often, you know how much I love to clean, and this Canadian brand has become one of my new top picks in the cleaning category!

 I love that Kirsten and her team are so dedicated to helping reduce toxins in the home and the planet.
 They say, "What we put on our body and then what we flush down our drain systems to the fish does matter.
 A lot."
 It sure does.

-Every single one of Elva's products was made to help someone they love.
-Their skincare line, Glow, for example, was created to help their teenage daughter who has sensitive, acne-prone skin.
+Each of Elva's products was made to help someone they love.
+For example, their skincare line, Glow, was created to help their teenage daughter with sensitive, acne-prone skin.

 Elva's manufactures all of its products responsibly and believes that toxins in products are a social justice issue because the people most affected are often women and poor people, who are forced to buy cheaper products, typically packed full of synthetic fillers.